vikassy/qa-browsertests/README.md

 ## Environment

 To run the Selenium tests you will have to install Ruby.
-Look at the `.ruby-version` file for the exact required version.
+Look at the `Gemfile` file for the exact required version.
 You also have to install the latest versions of RubyGems and Firefox (the default browser in which the tests run).
-The easiest way to install Ruby on Linux/Unix is [RVM](https://rvm.io/) and on Windows [RubyInstaller](http://rubyinstaller.org/).
+The easiest way to install Ruby on Linux/Unix/Mac is [RVM](https://rvm.io/) and on Windows [RubyInstaller](http://rubyinstaller.org/).
 ALERT: On Windows you must use Ruby 1.9.3 for now because cucumber/gherkin library currently doesn't work with Ruby 2.x.x.

 Clone the repository, `cd` into it, update RubyGems and install the required RubyGems: